Should I Own Different Handguns for Concealed Carry and Home Defense?

-Read on to learn the pros and cons of owning separate guns for home and self defense.
+Read on to learn the pros and cons of owning separate guns for home defense and self-defense.

 When talking about home defense, many will tell you that a rifle or a semi-automatic shotgun, such as the VR80 or the VRBP-100, are the only guns for the job.
 While these long guns do, in fact, make for great home defense weapons, the benefits of a full-sized, larger caliber handgun in close-quarters defensive gun use should not be understated.
 Versatile home defense handguns, such as the full-sized, high-capacity TAC Ultra in 45 ACP are more than capable of stopping an intruder, especially when outfitted with an under-barrel light and night sights.
 Unfortunately, one of the major drawbacks of concealed carry pistols is that they do not often feature the same level of versatility and aftermarket customization afforded by their full-sized counterparts.
 However, that does not mean that these smaller concealed carry pistols are incapable of stopping an attacker.